 Conditions continued deteriorating in first 2-3 weeks of August, with the precipitation shortfalls growing further over all but southeastern Minnesota.
 By August 10th, a swath of northwestern through north-central Minnesota was designated in Exceptional Drought (D4), marking the first time any part of the state had made it to that level of drought during the 21-year history of the US Drought Monitor.
 By mid-August, 8% of the state was designated in Exceptional Drought, and an additional 42% of the state was in Extreme Drought, and this condition continued into the final week of August.

-A two-week wet period in late August, did at least slow down the drought's intensification.
+A two-week wet period in late August, did at least slow down the drought's intensification and began a prolonged period of stabilization and improvement.
 All but northeastern Minnesota had at least two inches of new precipitation, with many areas receiving three or more inches of rain during that time.
 Additional rains of 1-2 inches fell over southern, and especially western Minnesota September 2nd and 3rd.
 Northeastern Minnesota received scattered totals of over an inch between September 6th and 10th, thanks to numerous isolated afternoon showers and thunderstorms.
+Additional precipitating weather systems affected parts of the state during the month, particularly in the central and north, leading to further improvements in drought conditions and general reductions in the US Drought Monitor categories.